Hi @Cyanriddle. Welcome on OGS.

 The graph shows the win probability for black and how it changed while the game progressed.

 If it is at the upper bound, black is likely to win, if it’s on the lower bound, white is likely to win.

 The bar above shows the probability to win for black and white for the current board position.
 If you explore a variation, the probabilities won’t change and still show the numbers for the root board possition.

-The numbers in the coloured circles on the board are the change of the probability to win for the player to play the next move.
+The numbers on the board are the change of the probability to win for the player to play the next move.
 If the number on one move is -8.0 for example and black to play, that move would lower blacks probability to win from 74.6% to 66.6% for example.
 If it would be whites turn, whites probability to win would change from 25.4% to 17.4%.

 The blue move is the move the AI would play.
 The actual played move is represented by a small triangle and a transparent white circle.
 The triangle is on the AI move when AI and player agreed on the move to play.

 The green background on some AI suggestions represent the AIs policy network values.
 The policy values guide the AI while it explores possible sequences.
 The AI first tries the dark green moves and only later the lighter shades.